wandb/jetson-webhook/README.md

 #### It is important to note here that there are security considerations to the above -- as in you are exposing your device to the public internet.
 Ubuntu has a default firewall -- however, the authors are absolutely not security experts and the process shared is very much in the spirit of "MVP" and experimenting purposes rather than real production.
 You might simply switch off your device and remove port forwarding on your home router/firewall once you are done, but please take your own precautions.

+## To run server:

-webhook.py runs a super simple web server in Python which listens for incoming signals -- in this case, it has a real IP on a real device which is serving from an NVIDIA Jetson exposed to the public internet.
+`webhook.py` runs a super simple web server in Python which listens for incoming signals -- in this case, it has a real IP on a real device which is serving from an NVIDIA Jetson exposed to the public internet.

-This can simply be run with `python webhook.py` from an NVIDIA Jetson (or any other edge device configured in the same way)
+This can simply be run with `python3 webhook.py` from an NVIDIA Jetson (or any other edge device configured using the above steps) -- although the CUDA part won't work as they won't have a built-in NVIDIA GPU.

 ## To Do:
 - [ ] Add args to automation in payload